Essential Steps to Survive a Nuclear Event

 Ending Shelter-in-Place

 • The heaviest fallout would be limited to the area at or downwind of the explosion.
-80% of the fallout would have occurred by the first 24 hours.
+Approximately 80% of the fallout is likely to occur within the first 24 hours.
 Most people in these affected areas would most likely be allowed to come out of the shelter within a few days.
 If necessary, they will be evacuated to unaffected areas.

 Staying Safe

-• It is safe to eat or drink packaged food items or items that were inside a building.
+• It is safe to eat, or drink packaged food items or items that are inside a building.
 Do not consume food or liquids that were uncovered outdoors and may be contaminated by fallout.

 • If you are sick or injured, listen for instructions on how and where to get medical attention when authorities tell you it is safe to exit.